russellmcc/node-binpack/readme.md

 Each `unpack*` function takes a node.js Buffer and outputs a javascript number.

 Both types of functions take an optional second argument.
-If this argument is "big", the output is put in big endian format.
-If the argument is "little", the output is put in little endian format.
+If this argument is `"big"`, the output is put in big endian format.
+If the argument is `"little"`, the output is put in little endian format.
 If the argument is anything else or non-existent, we default to your machine's native encoding.
-Passing "big" or "little" to the floating point pack/unpack functions results in undefined behavior.
+Passing `"big"` or `"little"` to the floating point `pack`/`unpack` functions results in undefined behavior.